 First Stop of the Christmas Market Tour: France

 My tour with Alsace Original Experiences started when our driver picked me up in Colmar at 10AM.
 Unfortunately, we did not have a chance to spend any time to tour Colmar.
 Luckily, I got to visit with a quick walk through on my own in the morning.
+I also snagged a crepe, one of my favorite French street foods to enjoy while in country.
 While the shops were not yet open that morning, I did “close down” the market opening night.
 For anyone thinking that it must have been a late night, the Christmas markets close at 8pm.